HumbertoCP/Plotly/README.md

 # Plotly
 Web System with georeferenced data, the framework used was Dash/Plotly

-The map show altitude data.
+The map shows altitude data.

 The installation of Dash and Panda is necessary, `pip install dash` e `pip install panda`.
 Those libraries seems to have some kind of incompatibility with Windows, if you find any problems with runnig the code, try it in a Linux system, in both virtual machine and Dual Boot.